networkx/networkx/doc/source/reference/introduction.rst

 with the (suggested) pygraphviz package or the pydot interface.
 Drawing can be done using external programs or the Matplotlib Python package.
 Interactive GUI interfaces are possible though not provided.
-The drawing tools are provided in the module drawing_.
+The drawing tools are provided in the module :ref:`drawing<drawing>`.

 The basic drawing functions essentially place the nodes on a scatterplot using the positions in a dict or computed with a layout function.
 The